Deletion-Contraction and the Surface Tutte Polynomial: Introduction

 \section{Introduction}

 By way of motivation, we begin with a brief discussion of the classical Tutte polynomial

 of a graph $G=(V,E)$, where $r(A)$ is the rank of the spanning subgraph on $A$.
 (See, for example,~\cite{zbMATH01179517, zbMATH00067324, zbMATH05828840, zbMATH07553843,zbMATH00437298} for background on the Tutte polynomial.)
 Tutte introduced his polynomial, initially named the dichromate, as a bivariate generalisation of both the flow and chromatic polynomials~\cite{zbMATH03087501,zbMATH02075368}.
-Indeed the number of nowhere-zero $k$-flows and the number of proper $k$-colourings of $G$ can be recovered from the Tutte polynomial through the evaluations $T(G;0,1-k)$ and $T(G;1-k,0)$, respectively.
+Indeed the number of nowhere-zero $\mathbb{Z}_k$-flows and the number of proper $k$-colourings of $G$ can be recovered from the Tutte polynomial through the evaluations $T(G;0,1-k)$ and $T(G;1-k,0)$, respectively.
+(See, for example, \cite[Section~3.4]{zbMATH07553843} for definitions and details.)
+This can be seen to be a consequence of the \emph{Universality Property} of the Tutte polynomial, which gives that any graph parameter $U$ that satisfies the deletion-contraction relations